tmiliant/Concurrent-vs-Sequential-Algorithm-Sudoku/README.md

 ## Result

 The concurrent algorithm performs worse than the sequential algorithm, presumably because this implementation uses a stack.
-Even if the stack is not explicit, the recursive calls make the stack implicit, because the calls of the recursions lie on the recursion stack.
+Even when the stack is not explicit, the recursive calls make the stack implicit, because the calls of the recursions lie on the recursion stack.
 A stack is inherently hard to parallelize, because the threads will have to work on that same stack and there will be a lot of latency because of that.
 Since this implementation uses a concurrent stack, it is most likely  because of this that the algorithm does not improve upon its sequential counterpart.

 ## Running the code